Published: January 11, 2021 | Last Updated: November 13, 2025

 Keep it simple!

 Honestly, it’s better to be simple than to complicate things overly.
 The best thing you can do is be consistent.
-If your deck looks like a mess, people will think your idea is too.
+If your deck looks messy, people will think your idea is too.

-As I’ve made an increasing number of decks, I’ve started using Adobe Photoshop and InDesign.
+As I made more decks, I started using Adobe Photoshop and InDesign.

-Depending on your circumstances, adding lighting, shadows, and other effects can be what’s needed to set your idea apart.
+Depending on your circumstances, adding lighting, shadows, and other effects can help set your idea apart.

 It certainly isn’t necessary and will hurt your pitch if done poorly, yet attention to detail is always appreciated and shows that you take your idea seriously.